Skip to main content

 The Consumer Research Group includes academics with a wide range of interests and expertise across consumer behaviour, advertising, branding and market performance metrics.
 The group disseminates research findings through top international journals and through interdisciplinary as well as subject-specialist conferences.

-Project collaborators include the Universities of Zaragoza and Extremadura (Spain), Glasgow Caledonian and Cranfield Universities (UK), University of North Texas (USA), Massey University in New Zealand, and the Universities of South Australia and New South Wales (Australia).
+We collaborate with researchers at the Universities of Zaragoza (Spain), Twente (Netherlands); North Texas (USA), South Australia and New South Wales (Australia).

 Focal research areas of the group include:

 Comparing the behaviours and attitudes of multi-channel shoppers, we have established the importance of situational factors, brand loyalty and underlying attitudes as a driver of grocery shopping behaviour.
-Ongoing studies are mapping changes in multi-channel shopping as technology develops and matures.
+Ongoing studies are mapping changes in multi-channel shopping as technology develops and matures and, in particular, how shoppers configure their multichannel shopping journeys and the factors that drive channel patronage decisions.

-Studies have explored how factors such as parent brand positioning strategies, corporate social responsibility (CSR) activities and differences in parent brand equity influence consumer views of a new co-branded product.
-Extensive research on brand extensions examined the impact of parent brand characteristics (luxury vs non-luxury), extensions type (goods extending into goods versus extending into services; vertical extensions), country (Spain, UK and Italy) and product category (cars and shoes) on consumer perceptions.
+Extensive research on brand extensions has examined the impact of parent brand characteristics (luxury vs non-luxury), extensions type (goods extending into goods versus extending into services; vertical extensions), country (Spain, UK and Italy) and product category (cars and shoes) on consumer perceptions.

 Studies employ empirically-derived metrics to provide benchmarks for a brand's performance, in terms of brand size, purchase frequency and behavioural loyalty as well as for brand image and attitudinal loyalty.
 This has also involved analysing purchase data in large-scale consumer panels in the fast moving consumer goods sector.
 Other projects include creating benchmarks for the market performance of new brands, examining purchase behaviour of older customers, and analysing behavioural segments for gambling in the UK.
 The group have undertaken projects across a large range of product categories and in several countries.